statbiscuit/mini_games/zork/README.md

 - **📊 Tidyverse Trials**: Hands-on R coding with core Tidyverse functions like `filter()`, `mutate()`, `summarise()`, and `ggplot()`.
 - **📐 StatQuest Sanctuary**: A statistics-themed challenge with topics like distributions, hypothesis testing, regression, and ANOVA.
 - **🧬 Biostats Labyrinth**: Dive into biostatistics with challenges covering epidemiology, survival analysis, logistic regression, chi-square tests, and meta-analysis.
+- **🎲 zoRk**: A randomised game mode that selects 5 random rooms from the new additional rooms

 ### 2. **Codebase Refactoring**
 - **Modularized Game Logic**: